How to Wash a Comforter

 If you use a duvet cover with your comforter or duvet insert, then washing them once every 2 years is enough to keep them clean.
 Machine wash the removable covers once every 1-2 weeks to keep your bedding clean.

 In case you don’t use a duvet cover with your comforter, wash the comforter every 6 months to keep it clean.
+As a reminder, we suggest washing your sheets every week,

 Are you supposed to wash a comforter?